James Morris III: Early life and education

-Even as a young man, Morris displayed a disposition for education, borrowing often from the library in nearby Bethlehem, where his father was a member.
+Education

+His father, being a member at the public library in Bethlehem, would often bring home religious texts which Morris would read.
 Through these studies, Morris hoped to eventually become a minister.
-When Morris was eighteen, his father sent him to live full-time in Bethlehem and study under Dr. Joseph Bellamy.
-Morris continued with Bellamy until the spring of 1770, when he spent the season studying under the South Farms minister Dr. Salmon Hurlburt.
-That fall Morris found yet another instructor in Mr. Nathan Hale, saying of him, "Mr. Hale was an accurate scholar and an able instructor."
+In the winter of 1770, when Morris was eighteen, his father agreed to let him attend college, and sent him to Bethlehem to study full-time under Dr. Bellamy.
+He was put under the tutelage of Thomas Miner, a divinity student of Bellamy's, and continued with his studies until the spring of 1770.
+He spent the season studying under the South Farms minister Dr. Salmon Hurlburt, but made little progress, as his efforts were constantly disrupted by household chores.
+That fall, Morris relocated to Judea to study under Rev. Daniel Brinsmade, where he found yet another instructor in Mr. Nathan Hale (1742–1813), saying of him, "Mr. Hale was an accurate scholar and an able instructor."

 In September 1771, Morris began more formal studies at Yale College.
 For his tutor at Yale, Morris was assigned future Yale president Timothy Dwight IV, who would be an influential force in coeducation in his own right.
 Morris was awarded his degree in July, 1775, noting in his memoirs, "having had my share of honorary appointments."

 Upon graduation Morris returned to South Farms, where he helped his father with the harvest and took a post teaching grammar school in nearby Litchfield, where he received his first opportunity to teach and was paid "'handsome wages' hoping to reimburse his father for the heavy expenses of his college education."